Nritya-Lang/book/src/03-vars.md

   ^
 ```

-Do note that in error message, Feral also provides us with a way to use same variable name for a different type: `variable redeclaration`.
+Do note that in error message, Nritya also provides us with a way to use same variable name for a different type: `variable redeclaration`.
 Using `variable redeclaration`, we can *recreate* a variable with an existing name.
 The old variable will cease to exist and the new variable will replace it.